balazimichal/client-hurley-burley/README.md

 ## Dependencies

-Since this is child theme it is dependant on (AVADA theme)[https://avada.theme-fusion.com/].
-It is also dependant on (ACF fields)[https://www.advancedcustomfields.com/] plugin.
+Since this is child theme it is dependant on [https://avada.theme-fusion.com/](AVADA theme).
+It is also dependant on [https://www.advancedcustomfields.com/](ACF fields) plugin.

 ## Licence